pandoracore/typhon-spec/README.md

 ## Acknowledgements

 I would like to thank Giacomo Zucco for the fruitful discussions on Bitcoin technology stack and its future directions; as well for his critics and analytics that inspired me to do this work.
-I am also very grateful to the whole Pandora project and [Garuda.AI](https://garuda.ai) teams, with which I spent many hours working on consensus protocol designs and distributed technologies research.
+I am also very grateful to the whole Pandora project and [Garuda.AI](https://garuda.ai) teams, with which I spent many hours working on different consensus protocol designs and distributed technologies research.